 To make Frosty come to life, he is going to need a few snowman features; nose, mouth, eyes, buttons, etc. We use a carrot and a few black olives for those.
 First for the nose, I cut a triangle sliver out of a carrot.
 Then for the eyes, mouth, and buttons, I used a straw to punch out the circles from sliced black olives.
 Finally, to remove the olives from the straw, I just blew into the opposite end and out they came.
 Now my Frosty didn’t have a hat because I didn’t make time to do one.
 But you can easily take a piece of black construction paper and create one.
-(Note: if you have any ideas on how to create one with food, I’d love to hear them.)
+(Note: if you have any other ideas on how to decorate a snowman cheeseball, I’d love to hear them.)

 10 minPrep Time

 8 ounces Red Leicester or sharp cheddar cheese, shredded

 1 garlic clove, minced

 1/4 cup crumbled queso cotija or parmesan (any fine grated cheese will work)

 Sliced black olives